janusheide/uppd/README.rst

 Credits
 -------

-This project aims to enable a similar workflow as pur_ for requirements.txt files
+This project aims to enable a similar workflow as pur_ for requirements.txt files, and essentially exists because pur_ (at the time of writing) does not support upgrading dependencies in ``pyproject.toml`` files.

 .. _pur: https://github.com/alanhamlett/pip-update-requirements